 Prior starting her PhD, she worked in Siemens Healthineers on automatic brain volumetry in the context of Alzheimer's Disease and dementia.

-She is genuilly interested in the relation between structural and functional connectivity and has a big passion for graphs.
+She is genuilly interested in the relation between structural and functional connectivity and has a big passion for graphs and her favourite brain region is the cerebellum.

 In her free time, she loves any sort of sport - in particular soccer, volleyball, swimming.
 She has a soft spot for dancing and music in general.